liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/08-installing-liferay-on-weblogic.markdown

 ## Database Configuration

-Use the following procedure if you want WebLogic to manage your [database](/docs/7-2/deploy/-/knowledge_base/d/preparing-for-install#using-the-built-in-data-source) for @product@.
-You can skip this section if you want to use @product@'s built-in
+Use the following procedure if you want WebLogic to manage your [database](/docs/7-2/deploy/-/knowledge_base/d/preparing-for-install#using-the-built-in-data-source) for @sharepoint@.
+You can skip this section if you want to use @sharepoint@'s built-in
 Hypersonic database.

 1. Log in to your AdminServer console.